 In order for a property to be eligible for a carbon project, it must demonstrate that it is additional.
 Additionality means that actions that are taking place (i.e., implementing a carbon project and maintaining carbon stocks on a property) are beyond what would be otherwise required by law, regulation, or legally binding mandate, and that they exceed what would otherwise occur in a conservative business-as-usual scenario.

-The crediting period is a pre-determined period for which an offset project will remain eligible to be issued credits (and in which landowners will receive their annual payment).
-For forestry related carbon offset projects under the Air Resources Board, the crediting period is 25 years.
+The Payment Period is a pre-determined period for which an offset project will remain eligible to be issued credits (and in which landowners will receive their annual payment).
+For forestry related carbon offset projects under the Air Resources Board, the Payment Period is 25 years.
 Under ARB, the Payment Period is synonymous with the term “Crediting Period.”

 What is a project lifetime?

-The project lifetime is composed of the crediting period plus a 100-year Legacy Period (known under ARB as the “Monitoring Period).
+The project lifetime is composed of the Payment Period plus a 100-year Legacy Period (known under ARB as the “Monitoring Period).
 It is the time period over which project activities (i.e. carbon storage and subsequent crediting) and monitoring are implemented.
-The 25-year crediting period is renewable in additional 25-year increments.
+The 25-year Payment Period is renewable in additional 25-year increments.
 Thus, the minimum project lifetime is 125 years.